kevScheuer/PyAmpPlots/README.md

 1. A working ROOT build that can load AmpTools libraries
 2. A python environment based off the ifarm's current default python version (3.9.18)

-Luckily (almost) all these things are provided to you here for immediate and easy setup!
+Luckily all these things are provided to you here for immediate and easy setup!
 First you'll want to `git clone` this repository into a directory on the ifarm, preferably within `/w/halld-scshelf2101/home/`.

 ## VS Code
 If you are using VS Code, you may have noticed a pop-up asking if you want to install the recommended extensions.
 These are of course just recommendations and not strictly needed, but I've found them to be greatly beneficial to my workflow.